hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 with or without the system channel, and then start either the current on-boarding code (eventually calling `orderer/common/cluster/Replicator`) or the new channel participation component.

-If the channel participation is enabled, the periodic scanning of the system channel will also be disabled.
+If the channel participation API is enabled, the periodic scanning of the system channel will also be disabled.

-In the initialization sequence of the `.../multichannel/registrar.go` we we will have to check the ledger folder of each channel for the existence of the `.join-config-block` & `.delete` files, and avoid starting respective chains if they are found.
+In the initialization sequence of the `.../multichannel/registrar.go` we will have to check the ledger folder of each channel for the existence of the `.join-config-block` & `.delete` files, and avoid starting respective chains if they are found.